commune-ai/commune/commune/cli/README.md

 c module/ls ./
 ```

+The root module is specified as the module that is closest to the commune/ repo in this case its commune/module.py

+by default the module is isgnored in the naming convention to add ease

+Naming simplifications in commune

+commune/module.py --> commune
+storage/module.py --> storage
+storage/storage/module.py -> storage

 if you specifiy a root function in module, then you can call the module directly.
 ```bash
 c {function_name} *args **kwargs